 Recipe inspiration

-When it comes to cooking, you are only limited by your imagination.
-This recipe inspired me.
-I took the liberty of adding pine nuts, some grated cheese and eliminating the boiling step.
-Experiment and have fun with this!
+A quick search online led me to this recipe for inspiration.
+I took the liberty of adding pine nuts and some grated cheese and eliminating the boiling step.

 I would love to hear from you!